zaphosting/docs/en/satisfactory_savegame.md

 sidebar_label: Savegame Manager
 ---

+**📺Video:** Do you prefer instructions in the form of a video or as an additional visual supplement?
+No problem!
+We also provide a video for this topic:
+<iframe width="560" height="315" src="https://www.youtube.com/embed/EC4FXT5Mwb8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 You can easily modify savegames through our interface.
 With only a few clicks you can manage your savegames including uploading and restoring.
 Navigate to `Savegame Manager` in your server's dashboard.